 VR/AR technology is mostly known for its fun and interactive games in the educational sector.
 However, it is not just confined to that.
 A journalist from the University of Maryland writes that this technology can prove wonders with a student’s attention span.

 The process of gamification is one of the new trends in education.
 More and more educators are now choosing to gamify their lessons.
-This is handy in getting students engaged and deriving maximum interest and excitement towards learning.
+This is handy in engaging students and deriving maximum interest and excitement toward learning.

 5. Learning Analytics

 Data is valuable, and finally, the educational sector is beginning to notice.
-Analytics allows educators to be more in command as to how to best teach their students.
-Educators gain insights via acquiring student feedback from surveys.
+Analytics allows educators to be more in command of how to best teach their students.
+Educators gain insights by acquiring student feedback from surveys.

 This also ensures the students that their voice matters and is of importance to someone who they value.
 Thus, learning analytics helps teachers as well as students to keep the engagement going.